-12.4.
+11.4.
 Querying Secondary Region Servers

-This section describes how to query HA-enabled HBase tables with the HBase Java API and interactive HBase clients.
+This section describes how to query HA-enabled HBase tables.

-12.4.1.
+11.4.1.
 Querying HBase with the Java API

 The HBase Java API allows application developers to specify the desired data consistency for a query using the setConsistency() method, as shown in the following example.
 A new enum, CONSISTENCY, specifies two levels of data consistency: TIMELINE and STRONG.